jquense/teaspoon/README.md

 that style of selection, its selector engine is more than powerful enough to allow that pattern of querying.

 You can choose any prop name you like, but we recommend picking one that isn't likely to collide with a component's "real" props.
-In this example lets use `_testID`.
+In this example let's use `_testID`.

 ```js
 let Greeting = props => <div>hello <strong _testID='name'>{props.name}</strong></div>;